 A composter in the school courtyard will help turn this year's plants into fertilizer.

 Michael Hasch is a staff writer for Trib Total Media.
-He can be reached at 412-320-7820 or at email@example.com.There are currently no comments for this story.
+He can be reached at 412-320-7820 or at firstname.lastname@example.org.

 Show commenting policy